daisnurfaizi/Realtimechatroom/README.md

 ## About
     This application is a simple chat room application created using Laravel 8 and Vue.js.
-    Use pusher as real-time data for chat and laravel echo for listening to pusher
+    Using pusher as real-time data for chat and laravel echo for listening from pusher